bjackman/nas/README.md

       Alternatively I could run something like Authelia on the network, there is a well-lit path for Caddy to do this.
 Then I would have exposed Authelia and Caddy but I think those two things are likely to be safe enough.

+## On docker-compose

+(Note: `podman-compose` doesn't work with `podman-remote`.
+I should have used `docker-compose` I guess.
+But maybe I have to switch to k8s later anyway).

+(OK no, `docker-compose` also sucks, it doesn't really support remote control in a sensible way either, you just expose your Docker daemon socket over TCP?
+Are all these simplified container tools just toys for babies?
+Do I have to use k8s?)